Beijing 2022: Yuzuru Hanyu, the quad axel and the future of figure skating | DW | 09.02.2022

 "He wants to be the first.
 He wants to be known as a legend, not just because he won Olympic gold medal, but because he was the first to land the hardest jump to ever be landed," Jackie Wong, a figure skating analyst for the Rocker Skating website, told DW.

-"Nobody has ever done it before, and it's very unlikely that anybody is going to do it every time soon."
+"Nobody has ever done it before, and it's very unlikely that anybody is going to do it anytime soon."

 There are six different types of jumps in figure skating: the axel, flip, Lutz, loop, toe loop, and Salchow.
 Jumps are then categorized based on how many spins a skater does.